dankosorkin/dankosorkin/README.md

 - 👋 Hi, I’m Daniel Sorkin
-- 😎 I`m great at Java and Angular
+- 😎 I`m great at Java, Go and Angular
 - 🤩 Inspired by C language and UNIX; passionate to low-level programming with high performance
 - 📫 You can reach me at danielk.sorkin@gmail.com or <a href="https://wa.link/79uk1c">whatsapp</a>